Funeral: Sikh

-On the day of the cremation, the body is washed and dressed and then taken to the Gurdwara or home where hymns (Shabad's) from Sri Guru Granth Sahib Ji, the Sikh Scriptures are recited by the congregation.
+On the day of the cremation, the body is washed and dressed and then taken to the Gurdwara or home where hymns (Shabadads) from Sri Guru Granth Sahib Ji, the Sikh Scriptures are recited by the congregation.
 Kirtan may also be performed by Ragis while the relatives of the deceased recite "Waheguru" sitting near the coffin.
 This service normally takes from 30 to 60 minutes.
 At the conclusion of the service, an Ardas is said before the coffin is taken to the cremation site.

-At the point of cremation, a few more Shabads may be sung and final speeches are made about the deceased person.
+At the point of cremation, a few more Shabadads may be sung and final speeches are made about the deceased person.
 The eldest son or a close relative generally lights the fire.
 This service usually lasts about 30 to 60 minutes.
-The ashes are later collected and disposed of by immersing them in a river and preferably in one of the five rivers in the state of Punjab, India.
+The ashes are later collected and disposed of by immersing them in a river, preferably one of the five rivers in the state of Punjab, India.

 The ceremony in which the Sidharan Paath is begun after the cremation ceremony, may be held when convenient, wherever the Sri Guru Granth Sahib Ji is present.